neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-introduction-to-the-neverfap-deluxe-guide.md

 {{< hr3 "From a process point of view, I spend around 40 minutes each day practicing meditation." >}}

-And that’s literally all I need to maintain control over my mind.
+And that’s literally all I need to do in order to maintain control over my mind.

 Of course, I also do a lot more, like train my mind with perspective exercises, but now that I'm in a stable state in regards to my porn addiction, all I really have do is maintain my mental health.